fwqefwqef/ChronoArkMods-windy/README.md

 (Go to BepInEx -> config -> open in Notepad: windy.bossrush.cfg)

+# [Damage Modifier]

+Multiplies all enemy and player damage by player-configured amount.

+Extra Settings

+Enemy Damage Multiplier: Multiplies enemy damage by this amount.
+(Default 1.5) Player Damage Multiplier: Multiplies player damage by this amount.
+(Default 1.5)

+(Go to BepInEx -> config -> open in Notepad: windy.damagemod.cfg)

 # [Minimum Skill Num]

 Change the number of minimum skills a character can have on their deck.